You360 – What do you really want?

 Many people don’t realize that, while it is easy to start a business, it can be a lot harder to get out of one.
 The point of our prime question is to avoid you becoming trapped in a business that you don’t want.

-To help you with answering “what do I really want,” we’ve put together a free downloadable worksheet.
-It forms part of our Should I Own A Business Podcast Pathway that we say more about toward the end of today’s episode.
+W’ve put together a free downloadable worksheet.
+It forms part of our Should I Own A Business Podcast Pathway.

 Let’s talk about the worksheet, so when you do the exercise, you understand where we are coming from.